HM-Huong/embedded_linux/loadable-kernel-module.md

 	int i;
 	for (i = 0; i < 10; ++i) {
 		writel_relaxed(LED, gpio0_base + GPIO_SETDATAOUT);
-		// TODO: fix this, using msleep() is not a good idea
+		// FIXME: using msleep() is not a good idea
 		// use msleep() inside a timer callback function can cause a kernel panic
 		// because msleep() will sleep the current process, and the timer callback function is running in interrupt context
 		// use dmesg to see the kernel panic message